 This only applies to new files created by YoYottaID.
-Files on the source must be readable and YoYotta will warn if the permissions for any source files are preventing this.
+Files on the source must be readable and YoYotta will warn if the permissions for any source files are preventing access.
 Use the Finder to change permissions, then reindex the source by clicking the refresh button.

 If the sequence is large, like 90 minutes of 4K DPX this may be more than will fit on a drive or tape.

 To allow this to be archived set a number of frames (for example 10000) and turn on Split image sequences.
 Now YoYottaID will try to fit as many 10,000 frame parts, moving on when the destination is full.

 If you have already indexed a source then after turning this on or changing the number of frames click the refresh above the source table.

 Source verify is a double check of the source files read about it here.

 Normally YoYottaID reads back all files to verify them before erasing